HRTCloudDemo/HRTCloudDemo.github.io/_labs/005/index.markdown

 ## Purpose

-Content of this exercise is to enhance your chat app to indicate the mood of a chat partner.
+The goal of this exercise is to enhance your chat app so that it indicates the mood of a chat partner.

-The Tone Analyzer App that you deployed in the [Consume a Cloud Service]() exercise will take the role of a micro service providing an API.
-It provides an API via the route `https://<your tone app>/tone`, which can be accessed via a POST request (`Content-Type: application/json`).
+The tone analyzer app that you deployed in the ["Consume a Cloud Service"]({% link _labs/003/index.markdown %}) exercise will now take the role of a micro service.
+It provides an API via the route `/tone`, which can be accessed via a POST request with `Content-Type: application/json`.

 The body of the POST request should look like this: